 - Educators of color are more likely to become assistant principals and less likely to become principals than white educators.
 People of color are underrepresented as teachers, assistant principals, and principals relative to their representation among students, reflecting well-known issues with diversity in the educator workforce and large demographic changes in the student population.
 People of color make up higher percentages of assistant principals than principals.
 These differences do not appear to entirely be explained by people of color being more likely to work in urban schools, where assistant principals are more common.
 Nationally, even accounting for differences between urban and rural schools, Black and Latinx principals and Black novice principals are more likely than their white counterparts to have experience as an assistant principal.
-The national picture is consistent with evidence from Texas that after completing principal preparation programs, graduates of color are more likely than white graduates to advance to the assistant principalship rather than directly to the principalship.
+The national picture is consistent with evidence from Texas that after completing principal preparation programs, graduates of color are more likely to the principalship.
 However, findings from other states on racial differences in the advancement of principal preparation graduates to the assistant principal and principal positions are more mixed. - Women are underrepresented as both assistant principals and principals relative to their representation among the teaching workforce.
 Women who graduate from principal preparation programs are less likely to become either assistant principals or principals than their male counterparts.
 Yet evidence is mixed on whether female assistant principals are less likely to be promoted to principal than male assistant principals.
-These findings suggest that for women, most of the "leakage" in the principal pipeline occurs before the assistant principal position.
-20 Female assistant principals are more common in
+These findings suggest that for women, most of the "leakage" in the principal pipeline occurs before the assistant principal position.20 Female assistant principals are more common in elementary schools than middle schools or high schools, consistent with higher percentages of female principals and teachers in elementary school.